 Existing strategies do affirm a number of principles which resonate with human rights values.
-The Poverty Reduction Act commits to such principales as the full participation of groups facing discrimination; respect for individual dignity, diversity and recognition of unique needs of particular groups; and participation of stakeholders in program design, and cooperation among various levels of government.
-9 Ontario' Long Term Affordable Housing Strategy similarly affirms that housing programs must be based on strong partnerships of all levels of government, housing providers and those in need of housing, inclusive of groups facing discrimination and providing necessary support services.
-10 All Ontario municipalities have been required to develop local housing and homelessness plans to address issues defined as "provincial interests."
-Plans must provide measures to prevent homelessness, including eviction prevention and the provision of supports appropriate to clients' needs; adopt a Housing First philosophy; and facilitate transitioning people from the street and shelters to safe, adequate and stable housing.
-11 The new Poverty Reduction Strategy (2014-2019) makes a firmer commitment to "end homelessness" in Ontario, though goals, timelines and evidence-based indicators of progress have yet to be developed.
-12
+The Poverty Reduction Act commits to such principles as the full participation of groups facing discrimination; respect for individual dignity, diversity and recognition of unique needs of particular groups; and participation of stakeholders in program design, and co-operation among various levels of government (Poverty Reduction Act, 2009).
+Ontario' Long Term Affordable Housing Strategy similarly affirms that housing programs must be based on strong partnerships of all levels of government, housing providers and those in need of housing, inclusive of groups facing discrimination and providing necessary support services (Ministry of Municipal Affairs and Housing, 2010).
+All Ontario municipalities have been required to develop local housing and homelessness plans to address issues defined as "provincial interests."
+Plans must provide measures to prevent homelessness, including eviction prevention and the provision of supports appropriate to clients' needs; adopt a Housing First philosophy; and facilitate transitioning people from the street and shelters to safe, adequate and stable housing (Ministry of Municipal Affairs and Housing, 2011).
+The new Poverty Reduction Strategy (2014-2019) makes a firmer commitment to "end homelessness" in Ontario, though goals, timelines and evidence-based indicators of progress have yet to be developed (Government of Ontario, 2014).